patelarjun14/Portfolio/Northeastern University/README.md

-# Arjun Patel's Portfolio

-## Introduction
-Welcome to Arjun Patel's portfolio, showcasing a selection of projects and assignments completed during his academic journey at Northeastern University.
-This portfolio provides an overview of Arjun's skills and achievements in the field of computer science and related disciplines.
-If you would like to quickly view his projects, please look at Overall Project Highlights

 ### CS5001 Intensive Foundations of CS
 Introduces systematic problem solving through programming.
 Offers students an opportunity to learn how to analyze a problem, how to divide and organize the problem into appropriate components, how to describe the problem in a computer language, how to analyze and understand the behavior of their programs, and how to test that their programs are working correctly.
 Additionally, introduces a method of program design called object-oriented programming and various ways to organize data, including a discussion of their advantages and disadvantages.
 To practice the course concepts, students undertake assignments ranging from small, highly specified programming tasks to larger open-ended problems where students design and code their own solutions.